 50. A re-determination by the President, made under section 59 of SIMA, on goods of a NAFTA country, may be appealed to the Tribunal, under section 61 of SIMA.
 The procedure for such an appeal is essentially the same as for goods from a non-NAFTA country (explained in the above section: Filing an Appeal of a President’s Re-determination).
 However, some conditions must be met before a person may appeal a re-determination regarding goods of a NAFTA country to the Tribunal.

 - (a) Any importer, manufacturer, producer or exporter intending to appeal the President’s re-determination to the Tribunal must publish a notice of intent to appeal in the Canada Gazette.
 In addition, a Notice of Intent to Commence Judicial Review is to be served to both Secretaries of the NAFTA countries.
 These procedures are outlined in section 36.04 of the Special Import Measures Regulations and subrule 33(1)(a) of the NAFTA Article 1904 Panel Rules.
 Both of these notices are to be submitted within 30 days following the date of the CBSA’s letter containing the re-determination.

 - (b) A binational panel review must not have been requested and the 40-day limitation period for requesting such a review has expired.

-49. If these conditions are met, a person may file a notice of appeal in writing with both the CBSA (SIMA Registry) and the Tribunal within 90 days after the date of the re-determination in question.
+51. If these conditions are met, a person may file a notice of appeal in writing with both the CBSA (Where to send the request?) and the Tribunal within 90 days after the date of the re-determination in question.

 - Date modified: